Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: Experimental Results and Analysis

 \subsection{Overall Analysis of Counterfactual Explanation Algorithms}

-Four counterfactual explanation algorithms (DiCE, GrowingSpheresCF, Prototype, and WatcherCF) have been tested on three different machine learning models (Decision Trees, Random Forests, and Neural Networks) on two \textit{numerical} datasets (Breast Cancer, Diabetes) and three mixed data datasets (Adult, COMPAS, and German).
-Tables \ref{tab:num_data} and \ref{tab:mixed_data} present the experimental results.
-These outcomes allow us to draw the following conclusions:
+Four counterfactual explanation algorithms (DiCE, GrowingSpheresCF, Prototype, and WatcherCF) have been tested on three different machine learning models (Decision Trees, Random Forests, and Neural Networks) on $17$ \textit{numerical} datasets and eight mixed data datasets.
+Figure~\ref{fig:proximity_box_plot} presents a summary of the performance and consistency of counterfactual algorithms for different ML models according to the L$_1$ norm.
+Results are presented on a logarithmic scale, offering insightful interpretations regarding the performance and characteristics of these algorithms across the various datasets and machine learning models.
+For detailed results at the dataset level, please refer to Tables~\ref{tab:num_data} and~\ref{tab:mixed_data} in the Appendix.
+The experimental results allow us to draw the following conclusions:

 \begin{itemize} \item \textbf{GrowingSpheresCF generates the best counterfactual explanations in terms of \textit{proximity} and \textit{sparsity}}.